Flexible electronics

-Flexible electronics, also known as flex circuits, is a technology for assembling electronic circuits by mounting electronic devices on flexible plastic substrates, such as polyimide, PEEK or transparent conductive polyester film.
-Additionally, flex circuits can be screen printed silver circuits on polyester.
-Flexible electronic assemblies may be manufactured using identical components used for rigid printed circuit boards, allowing the board to conform to a desired shape, or to flex during its use.
+Flexible electronics, also known as flex circuits, encompass various technologies that are used for assembling electronic circuits by mounting electronic components on flexible plastic substrates, such as polyimide, PEEK, or transparent conductive polyester film.
+Additionally, flex circuits can have the form of screen-printed silver circuits on polyester.
+Flexible electronic assemblies may be manufactured using identical components used for rigid printed circuit boards, allowing the board to conform to a desired shape or to flex during its use.

 Manufacturing

-Flexible printed circuits (FPC) are made with a photolithographic technology.
-An alternative way of making flexible foil circuits or flexible flat cables (FFCs) is laminating very thin (0.07 mm) copper strips in between two layers of PET.
-These PET layers, typically 0.05 mm thick, are coated with an adhesive which is thermosetting, and will be activated during the lamination process.
+Flexible printed circuits (FPCs) are developed using photolithographic technology.
+An alternative approach to making flexible foil circuits or flexible flat cables (FFCs) is laminating very thin (0.07 mm) copper strips in between two layers of PET.
+These PET layers, typically 0.05 mm thick, are coated with an adhesive that is thermosetting, and will be activated during the lamination process.
 FPCs and FFCs have several advantages in many applications: